 Niki Li is a Chinese designer, artist and musician who works primarily in graphic arts.

 Working passionately as a graphic designer in New York City, Niki holds an MFA degree from The School of The Museum of Fine Arts at Tufts University.
 She is obsessed with the power of graphics as a visual language to communicate messages.
-Her dedication to music, art and fashion has transformed into endless inspiration for her graphic design, animation and video editing work.
+Her dedication to music, art and fashion has transformed into endless inspiration for her graphic design, animation and video works.